 Ensuring your client is comfortable

 Keep them away from caffeine!
-Caffeine might make your client’s eyes twitchy which will make it difficult to placelashes, but can also lead to chemical burn.
-Here at London Lash, we always use caffeine free tea and coffee for clients.
+Caffeine might make your client’s eyes twitchy which will make it difficult to placelashes but can also lead to a chemical burn.
+Here at London Lash, we always use caffeine-free tea and coffee for clients.

 - Ensure they are lying comfortably on the bed with a pillow and a blanket if they are cold.